MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-aks.md

 ---
-title: Deploy from GitHub to AKS with Jenkins
+title: Tutorial - Deploy from GitHub to Azure Kubernetes Service using Jenkins
-titleSuffix: Azure Kubernetes Service
-description: Set up Jenkins for continuous integration (CI) from GitHub and continuous deployment (CD) to Azure Kubernetes Service (AKS)
+description: Learn how to configure Jenkins for continuous integration (CI) from GitHub and continuous deployment (CD) to Azure Kubernetes Service (AKS)
-services: container-service
-author: zr-msft
-ms.author: zarhoads
-ms.topic: article
-ms.date: 01/09/2019
+keywords: jenkins, azure, devops, aks, azure kubernetes service, github ms.topic: article ms.date: 01/09/2019
 ---

-# Tutorial: Deploy from GitHub to Azure Kubernetes Service (AKS) with Jenkins continuous integration and deployment
+# Tutorial: Deploy from GitHub to Azure Kubernetes Service using Jenkins

 This tutorial deploys a sample app from GitHub to an [Azure Kubernetes Service (AKS)](/azure/aks/intro-kubernetes)